OGR-67/CheatSheet/README.md

 ```shell
 pip freeze > requirements.txt
 ```
-Use this commmand to nstall all required files based on your pip freeze command
+Use this commmand to install all required files based on your pip freeze command
 ```shell
 pip install -r requirements.txt
 ```